How do I arrange a needs assessment?

 Long-term care advice

 The Which?
-Elderly Care website offers free, independent and practical advice about caring for older people across the UK.
+Later Life Care website offers free, independent and practical advice about caring for older people across the UK.

-It covers your relative's needs (including accessing support from local authorities), housing options and financing care, both at home and in a care home.
+It covers accessing the right help as your needs change in later life (including support from local authorities), housing options and financing care, both at home and in a care home.

 What is a financial assessment for care?